-- 1. In the Desktop task pane, click Modules if it's not already selected. - 2.
-Right-click a task, point to Open with, and then click Secondary Company.
+- 1. In the Desktop task pane or on the Module tab, right-click a task. - 2.
+On the right-click menu, point to Open with, and then select Secondary Company.

 The task opens in the secondary company.

 To specify a different secondary company and then open the task